rabix/benten/Readme.md

 track of the bigger picture (what components have been added, what connections have been set) can also get hard.

-_Benten_ is a language server that offers help with code snippets, navigation and syntax checking of CWL documents.
+_Benten_ is a language server that offers help with code completion, navigation and syntax checking of CWL documents.

 _Benten_ is written using Python3 and developed against VS Code.
 The language